Hopac/Hopac/Docs/Programming.md

 It is left as an exercise for the reader to implement **merge** in a more efficient form.

-Merge sort then simply recursive splits and then merges the lists:
+Merge sort then simply recursively splits, sorts and then merges the lists:

 ```fsharp
 let rec mergeSort xs =